glaubernespoli/FbW39_Lessons/A_Basic-Digital-Literacy/01_Viewing-and-Navigating/README.md

 ### Exercises

 The following section describes standalone exercises to give learners.
-For each exercise, follow the instructions below to share with your class:

 #### I like to move it